Commercial office space for lease… Follow These Simple Rules

 - Will parking be sufficient for your requirements?

 We can’t answer those questions for you, but it’s imperative you ask and answer them yourself before you sign a lease agreement.
-Time spent at this stage might well be the next best investment you make after working with Commercial Lease Locators.
+Time spent at this stage might well be the next best investment you make after working with a professional tenant representative.

 #2 – Underestimating Your Time Frame